Size / Year Built / Builder

 Chef Konstantinos is 32 years old and the last eight years works in the yachting industry.
 He has also worked in prestigious restaurants in Athens, Mykonos, and Santorini.
 He loves to cook with local products, seafood, and other fresh ingredients.
 Mediterranean cuisine is his expertise.
 His dishes can be described as contemporary with an emphasis to traditional Greek dishes.
 He speaks Greek and English.

-Yesim is 33 years old and has studied hotel management.
+Deniz is 26 years old and has studied Tourism and Culture at Ondokuz Mayis University and Public Relations at Anadolu University.
 She has been working in the yachting industry for the last five years.
 Her main characteristic is her kind personality, helpful manners and her teamwork spirit and energy.
-She speaks Turkish and English.
+She speaks Turkish, Spanish and English.

-Giannis is 32 years old and has more than 10 years of experience.
+Giannis has many years of experience.
 His main responsibilities are keeping the exterior of the yacht always clean, helping the Captain with the procedures of docking - to lower the dingy boat from the upper deck, help at the refueling of the yacht and everything that is needed for the safety and comfort of the guests.
 He is always polite and friendly.
 He speaks Greek and English.

 Inclusions and exclusion are not standardized across the different yachts, with each offering slightly different terms.
 Please contact us for a proposal that details the yacht’s availability, individual pricing based on the number of guests in your party and particular dates, as well as the list of the inclusions and exclusions for that particular yacht.